-We most times have the belief that only those in superior positions have the right to exercise power or even possess power in the first place.
+We most times have the belief that only those in power at work or in superior positions have the right to exercise it.
 Certain circumstances and observations have made me realize that we all have some level of power within us and it all boils down to how we decide to exhibit that power, what we intend to use power to achieve and whether we want to make the best use of it or not.

 I sincerely believe that once employees have the freedom to express their concerns at work, there will be a mutual agreement to reach a solution that benefits all parties.
 Otherwise, issues may arise within the workplace which may have a negative short-term or long-term impact on the organization as a whole.

-Depending on the country where you are employed, it is important for you to determine the type of power you possess, that of your employer/ boss and then maximize it to your advantage.
-It is also important that you discover the type of power your employer utilizes so that you can learn how to better work with him or her.
+Depending on the country where you are employed, it’s important for you to determine the type of power you possess, that of your employer/ boss and then maximize it to your advantage.
+It is also important that you discover the type your employer utilizes so that you can learn how to better work with him or her.

 The purpose of this article is to;

 - Help you identify the types of power that may be utilized at work